DanielGonzalezRamirez/mercelian/README.md

 # MERCELIAN
-Repository for updates in the code of the MERCELIAN irrigation controller system
+Repository for updates in the code of the MERCELIAN irrigation controller system based on ESP8266